-Before my teens, my parents relocated the family (including a sister Debbie) south to North San Diego County.
-There the allurements of the ocean were chiseled into my soul.
-I became a devotee of beach culture, mastering the waves and memorizing every lyric ever penned by Brian Wilson.
-Picking up the guitar, I wrote my own songs and performed at venues throughout So Cal.
+Before my teens, we relocated as a family to North San Diego County.
+The allurements of the ocean were quickly chiseled into my soul.
+I became a devotee of beach culture, and loved riding the waves.

-But there was a delay – an obstacle impeding my departure.
-Her name was Lesli, and she was beyond question the most beautiful specimen of humanity I’d ever encountered.
-Stunningly radiant inside and out, with a deep and infectious love for Jesus Christ, she was the partner with whom I wanted to traverse life’s peaks and valleys – and remarkably, she agreed, consenting to be my wife.
-Since Lesli was a year shy of a university degree in Nursing, I strapped on a lather’s belt and endeavored – not without a few calamities to my fingers – to work her through school.
+But there was a delay.
+Her name was Lesli, and she was beyond question the most beautiful example of humanity I had ever encountered.
+Radiant inside and out, with a deep and infectious love for Jesus Christ, she was the partner with whom I wanted to traverse life’s peaks and valleys – and remarkably she agreed, consenting to be my wife.
+Since Lesli was a year shy of a university degree in Nursing, I strapped on a lather’s belt and endeavored – not without a few injuries to my fingers – to work her through school before moving to England.

-With an English-born baby, Matthew, in tow, and another son, Jonathan, on the way, we landed in a states-side church environmentally as different from verdant England as this globe will allow.
-Paradise Valley (a suburb of Phoenix), Arizona, and Camelback Bible Church in particular became, in 1988, my post as senior pastor.
-By the goodness of God – for a full twenty-eight years – we linked hearts with a loving church family, watching brothers and sisters both transformed by Christ and venturing out for Christ to proclaim Christ in their respective worlds.
-How we cherished our time with the Christ-filled people of Camelback!
+With an English-born baby, Matthew, in tow, and another son, Jonathan, on the way, we landed States-side in Paradise Valley (a suburb of Phoenix), Arizona, at a church called Camelback Bible Church, where I became senior pastor.
+By the goodness of God, we linked hearts with this loving church family, watching spiritual brothers and sisters transformed by Christ and venture out for Christ to proclaim Christ in their respective spheres.
+How we cherished our twenty-seven years with the Christ-filled people of Camelback.